maxkavian2/upo_professors_retrieve/README.md

 # upo_professors_retrieve
-Professor information retrieval tool for the Pablo de Olavide University (department of Molecular Biology and Biochemical Engineering)
+Professor information retrieval tool for the Pablo de Olavide University (so far it works for the department of Molecular Biology and Biochemical Engineering)

 # Run
 Move to the folder and execute